England in the High Middle Ages: Economy and demography

 The English economy was fundamentally agricultural, depending on growing crops such as wheat, barley and oats on an open field system, and husbanding sheep, cattle and pigs.
-Agricultural land became typically organised around manors, and was divided between some fields that the landowner would manage directly, called demesne land, and the majority of the fields that would be cultivated by local peasants.
-These peasants would pay rent to the landowner either through agricultural labour on the lord's demesne fields or through rent in the form of cash and produce.
-By the eleventh century, a market economy was flourishing across much of England, while the eastern and southern towns were heavily involved in international trade.
-Around 6,000 watermills were built to grind flour, freeing up labour for other more productive agricultural tasks.
+Agricultural land became typically organised around manors, and was divided between some fields that the landowner would manage directly, called demesne, and the majority of the fields that would be cultivated by local peasants.
+These peasants would pay tithe to the landowner either in the form of cash or produce.